Bel Air Real Estate & Community Information

 The Distinction of Bel Air Real Estate

-The Bel Air community has many sprawling estates in its lower areas.
 Contrary to the usual real estate rule that the higher you go in the hills, the more expensive the home is, in Bel Air, the homes closest to Sunset Boulevard are the most desirable and expensive properties.
 The most desirable parcels are located right off the original main gated entrances and the Bel Air Country Club entrance.
 One of the reasons for this is the convenience to other parts of the city.

 The higher up the hills you travel, the homes become more modest in comparison.
 These Upper Bel Air homes offer panoramic ocean views that are breathtaking.